-- • Boats meeting at least 3 of the following 5 criteria : - 1.
-Keel boat,

-2. Boat not allowed to sail beyond 6 miles from a shelter (in particular absence of a self-draining cockpit)

-3. Fractional Bermudan sloop rigging (forestay not on top of the mast) or gaff or gunter sloop.

-4. No pulpits or stanchions on the original design.

-5. Simplified internal arrangements compared to boats of the same length and same period (In particular absence of fixed toilet)
+- • Boats meeting at least 3 of the following 5 criteria: - 1.
+Keel boat, - 2.
+Boat not allowed to sail beyond 6 miles from a shelter (in particular absence of a self-draining cockpit) - 3.
+Fractional Bermudan sloop rigging (forestay not on top of the mast) or gaff or gunter sloop. - 4.
+No pulpits or stanchions on the original design. - 5.
+Simplified internal arrangements compared to boats of the same length and same period (In particular absence of fixed toilet)

-D.2.1.7.3.
-Racer Cruiser class

-Boats designed for mixed use allowing cruising while having sufficient performance to enter in handicap races for example and not meeting the criteria of "regatta" and "offshore race" classes.
+Boats designed for mixed use allowing cruising while having sufficient performance to enter in handicap races for example and not meeting the criteria of Performance class 1 or 2.